apache/guacamole-manual/src/guacamole-docker.md

 :::{note}
-This section only applies to traffic originated by Gucamole Client, e.g. connections from Guacamole Client to guacd, or to authentication servers.
+This section only applies to traffic originated by Gucamole Client, e.g. connections from Guacamole Client to guacd, the database, or to authentication servers.

 Guacamole Client does not connect directly to RDP, VNC or SSH servers, this is done by guacd.